Ashok-0003/repo-3/Overview/DevOps/Chatbot-Information-and-Deployment-Steps.md

 NOTE: Above variables are also used for key-vault secret update for use inside bot Api also.

 # Add Keys in Azure DevOps Variable Groups for CD-BotLuisQnAInitialDeploy pipeline
-After updating infra repo, following Keys needs to be added/updated in the variable groups:
+Before starting CD-BotLuisQnAInitialDeploy pipeline following Keys needs to be added/updated in the variable groups:

 - **Bot-AppSettings-LuisAuthSubscriptionKey**